shivdhar/streaming-stddev/README.md

 # Streaming calculation of standard deviation in Python and Rust

-Please check the respective language folders' readmes for details on implementation
+The respective language folders' readmes contain implementation details.